supermario/elm-pkg-js/readme.md

 #### [billstclair/elm-port-funnel](https://package.elm-lang.org/packages/billstclair/elm-port-funnel/latest/)

-Bill St. Clair has the [elm-port-funnel](https://package.elm-lang.org/packages/billstclair/elm-port-funnel/latest/) package, which aligns with some of the probelm statement here;
+Bill St. Clair has the [elm-port-funnel](https://package.elm-lang.org/packages/billstclair/elm-port-funnel/latest/) package, which aligns with some of the problem statement here;

 > billstclair/elm-port-funnel allows you to use a single outgoing/incoming pair of ports to communicate with the JavaScript for any number of PortFunnel-aware modules, which I'm going to call "funnels".